Tardirisu/SafeScan-adb-otg/README.md

-# testconnect

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

 * **USB Host Mode Requirement**
   When connecting, make sure the target device’s USB settings choose **“controlled by → this device”** so it functions as a host.